-- On the proportion of unsold equity that Freebridge own; - At a percentage specified in the lease; and - Annual rent reviews will be agreed by Freebridge's Board.
+- On the proportion of unsold equity that Freebridge own; - At a percentage specified in the lease; and - Annual rent reviews will be agreed by Freebridge's Board using the mechanism set out in the lease.

-• Demand payments monthly in the lease.
+Demand payments monthly in the lease.